StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 ## Drop a database from a unified catalog

-Similar to the internal databases of StarRocks, if you have the [DROP](../../administration/privilege_item.md#database) privilege on databases in a unified catalog, you can use the [DROP DATABASE](../../sql-reference/sql-statements/data-definition/DROP_DATABASE.md) statement to drop a database from that catalog.
+Similar to the internal databases of StarRocks, if you have the [DROP](../../administration/privilege_item.md#database) privilege on a database created within a unified catalog, you can use the [DROP DATABASE](../../sql-reference/sql-statements/data-definition/DROP_DATABASE.md) statement to drop that database.
 You can only drop empty databases.

 > **NOTE**
 >